 SciFinder is an advanced organic chemistry database that will allow you to search by molecule name, CAS #, formula, or even by molecular structure used by professors, graduate students, and research chemists.
 SciFinder does not contain the full text of scholarly articles, so you'll want to use the Journal Locator and ILL to retrieve articles that are important to you.

-In order to use SciFinder, you will need to register for an account with your COD email.
-You can see this file for help with registration.
-Once you've registered an account, you can login to SciFinder and begin your work.
+In order to use SciFinder, you will need to register for an account with your @cod.edu or @dupage.edu email.
+You will need to create your account and authenticate it from campus.

 Click on a reference for any one of these properties to be connected to the full citation (and often abstract) of the article.